-When glycol is added, it removes some effects that can be observed when printing with PET.
-This includes the hazing effect that you may have seen when PET is heated.
-It also prevents some of the crystallization effect that makes PET more prone to being brittle.
+It also prevents some of the crystallization effects that make PET more prone to being brittle.
 It adds some features to PET which makes PETG also a good material for 3D printing.

 Recycled PET Filament

 While PET is not biodegradable it is a popular material because it can be recycled completely making it a great material for water bottles and other containers.
 It is being recycled at an industrial scale.
 There are plenty of stores that offer recycled PET filaments for those who want to use a material that is specifically recycled.

 If you want to do your share in conserving the environment, you can find numerous stores online that sell recycled filament.
 This way, you can be proud of producing prints that are completely from recycled material.

 Pet Filament Extruder

 For those who want to recycle PET for themselves, it is very possible to do with the help of a PET filament extruder.
 There are plenty of extruders available on the market both for hobbyist and professionals.